ilalutovinov/Barrier-AdBlocker-Test/README.md

 It helps to determine how many unwanted domains are actually being blocked by your system.
 This can be useful for:

 - Regular users who want to know if their AdBlock is working;
-- System administrators and enthusiasts configuring local filters (e.g., Pi-hole, AdGuard Home);
+- System administrators and enthusiasts configuring local filters (e.g., Barrier, Pi-hole, AdGuard Home);
 - Testing DNS blocking or proxy filters.

 If you don't block all the hosts but you want to, you can use: